Binyomin Luban: Career

-In 1988 Luban moved with his family to Jerusalem, Israel, where he took a position as a teacher at Yeshiva Chofetz Chaim-Israel Branch, his former school.
-He worked in conjunction with both Rabbi Kenarek and Rabbi Dovid Chait inspiring his students to grow in both Torah and Mussar.
+In 1988 Rabbi Luban moved with his family to Jerusalem, Israel, where he took a position as a teacher at Yeshiva Chofetz Chaim-Israel Branch, his former school.
+He worked in conjunction with both Rabbi Kanarek and Rabbi Dovid Chait encouraging his students to grow in both Torah and Mussar.
 While there he incorporated the concept of a Mussar Vaad- an approach to help students deal with life's challenges.
-In the fall of 2000 Luban was offered a position as Rosh Yeshiva of RSA's affiliate in North Miami Beach.
-After getting a blessing of success from Leibowitz, he moved to Florida to assume the position.
+In the fall of 2000 Rabbi Luban was offered a position as Rosh Yeshiva of RSA's affiliate in North Miami Beach.
+After getting a blessing of success from Rabbi Leibowitz, he moved to Florida to assume the position.
 Under his auspices, the student body at the Bais Medrash level more than tripled.

-Luban began publishing his original Talmud ideas while a student at RSA.
+Rabbi Luban began publishing his original Talmud ideas while a student at RSA.
 Since then, he has published works on at least eight tractates of the Talmud.
 Some have been published in several editions, as he is continuously expanding and revising those works.
 The name of his work is Biurim Veiyunim.
-He has also published Leibowitz's sermons on the Pentateuch, called Chiddushei Haleiv.
+He has also published Rabbi Henoch Leibowitz's shiurim on the Torah, called Chiddushei Haleiv (חידושי הלב).
 The recently published volume on Deuteronomy also containing a section with sermons on Lamentations and the Tisha B'Av (the Jewish day of mourning) prayer service.